 On April 10, 2017, the Sponsor purchased 5,750,000 shares (the "Founder Shares") of the Company's Class B common stock, par value \$0.0001 ("Class B common stock") for an aggregate price of \$25,000.
-In April and May 2017, the Sponsor transferred a total of 28,750 Founder Shares to each of the Company's independent director nominees at their original purchase price.
+In April and May 2017, the Sponsor transferred 28,750 Founder Shares to each of the Company's independent director nominees at their original purchase price.
 The Founder Shares will automatically convert into shares of Class A common stock at the time of the Company's initial Business Combination and are subject to certain transfer restrictions.
-Holders of Founder Shares may also elect to convert their shares of Class B common stock, subject to adjustment, at any time.
+Holders of Founder Shares may also elect to convert their shares of Class B common stock into an equal number of shares of Class A common stock, subject to adjustment, at any time.
 The initial stockholders agreed to forfeit up to 750,000 Founder Shares to the extent that the over-allotment option was not exercised in full by the underwriters.
-On August 1, 2017, the underwriters fully exercised their over-allotment option.
+On August 1, 2017, to the underwriters fully exercised their over-allotment option.
 As a result, 750,000 Founder Shares were no longer subject to forfeiture.